 The Campus provides to the UN organisations ideal working conditions and an environment rich in synergies.
 A special advantage is the close vicinity to the International Congress Centre and to many other important partners.
 Bonn provides an excellent environment for co-operative action and for short-cut contacts.
 UN organisations, Federal Ministries and Federal Agencies, about 150 non-governmental organisations, research institutions and the resident economic global players determine the character of Bonn as an international location.
 Increasingly, the City is turning into a hub whose actors focus on the issues of sustainable and humane development.

 The Bonn-based UN organisations hold annual international conferences on their spheres of operation at their home base.
-Major World Conferences took also place in Bonn, such as the two UN Climate Conferences 1999 and 2001, the International Conference for Renewable Energies, the 3rd International Early Warning Conference (Early Warning III) and the UN Conference on Biological Diversity.
+Major World Conferences took also place in Bonn, such as the annual UN Climate Conferences, the 39th session of the World Heritage Committee 2015, the International Conference for Renewable Energies, the 3rd International Early Warning Conference (Early Warning III) and the UN Conference on Biological Diversity.